apache/predictionio/docs/manual/source/evaluation/paramtuning.html.md

-`TrainingData` is the same class we use for deploy, `RDD[(Query, ActualResult)]` is the validation set, `EvaluationInfo` can be used to hold some global evaluation data , it is not used in the current example.
+`TrainingData` is the same class we use for deploy, `RDD[(Query, ActualResult)]` is the validation set, `EvaluationInfo` can be used to hold some global evaluation data ; it is not used in the current example.

-Lines 11 to 41 is the logic of reading and transformating data from the datastore, it is equvialent to the existing `readTraining` method.
+Lines 11 to 41 is the logic of reading and transforming data from the datastore; it is equvialent to the existing `readTraining` method.
 After line 41, the variable `labeledPoints` contains the complete dataset with which we use to generate the (training, validation) sequence.